Ham Marden – Salvage, Clothing & General Merchandise

 In early 2009, “T” became our fabric buyer.
 By combining previous experience with fabrics and sewing from both within and outside the company, a solid grasp on the Marden’s philosophy, and an understanding of what legions of Marden’s customers are looking for, Terry Labonte has proven she has what it takes to take the reigns and guide Marden’s Fabric Departments into the future.

-Marden’s has nine fabric departments statewide.
-Located in Sanford, Lewiston, Waterville, Ellsworth, Rumford, Brewer, Calais, Presque Isle and Madawaska.
+Marden’s has 12 fabric departments statewide.
+Located in Brewer, Calais, Ellsworth, Houton, Lewiston, Lincoln, Madawaska, Presque Isle, Rumford, Sanford, Scarborough and Waterville.

 Tim Jordan -Housewares & Sporting Goods